cdapio/hydrator-plugins/cassandra-plugins/docs/Cassandra-batchsource.md

 **schema:** The schema for the data as it will be formatted in CDAP.

 **properties:** Any extra properties to include.
 The property-value pairs should be comma-separated, and each property should be separated by a colon from its corresponding value.
-(Macro-enabled)

 Example